Glitch0000/Object_Localization/README.md

 ## Image Classification and Object Localization

-In this repsitory, we'll build a CNN from scratch to:rrrrrrrrrrrrrrrrrrrrrrrr
+In this repsitory, we'll build a CNN from scratch to:rrrrrrrrrrrrrrrrrrr

 classify the main subject in an image localize it by drawing bounding boxes around it.